Coos Bay

-Coos Bay is an estuary where the Coos River enters the Pacific Ocean, the estuary is approximately 12 miles long and up to two miles wide.
+Coos Bay (Coos language: Atsixiis or Hanisich) is an estuary where the Coos River enters the Pacific Ocean, the estuary is approximately 12 miles long and up to two miles wide.
 It is the largest estuary completely within Oregon state lines.
-The Coos Bay watershed covers an area of about 600 square miles and is located in northern Coos County, Oregon in the United States.
+The Coos Bay watershed covers an area of about 600 square miles and is located in northern Coos County, Oregon, in the United States.
 The Coos River, which begins in the Oregon Coast Range, enters the bay from the east.
 From Coos River, the bay forms a sharp loop northward before arching back to the south and out to the Pacific Ocean.
 Haynes Inlet enters the top of this loop.
 South Slough branches off from the bay directly before its entrance into the Pacific Ocean.
 The bay was formed when sea levels rose over 20,000 years ago at the end of the Last Glacial Maximum, flooding the mouth of the Coos River.
 Coos Bay is Oregon's most important coastal industrial center and international shipping port, with close ties to San Francisco, the Columbia River, Puget Sound and other major ports of the Pacific rim.

 The city of Coos Bay is located on the peninsula formed by the inside of the loop of the bay.
 Charleston is located near the entrance to South Slough.
 Many of the commercial fishing and recreational fishing boats that call Coos Bay home are docked in Charleston.
 North Bend, located at the apex of the peninsula, is home to the Southwest Oregon Regional Airport.

 The estuary has been altered over 150 years of modern anthropogenic use.
 Dredging, deepening, river diversion and spoil disposal has led to physical, biological, and chemical changes to the system over time.